A “Dignity Gap”

-We’re familiar with the “school achievement gap,” where the educational establishment produces lower scores for traumatized and unmotivated kids (on average) than for privileged kids who assume they have a decent chance in life (on average).
+We’re familiar with the “school achievement gap,” where the educational establishment produces lower scores (on average) for traumatized and unmotivated kids than for privileged kids who assume they have a decent chance in life.

-There’s also a justice gap, an opportunities gap, an income gap and a wealth gap – and many more.
+There’s also a prison term gap, a job opportunities gap, an income gap, a wealth gap – and many, many more.

-There’s also, I suggest, a dignity gap, where those in power are allowed to slap those without, but those without power are not allowed to slap back.
-If “slap” is too shocking a word, substitute “insult,” “humiliate,” “unfairly deny,” “spit,” “stop and frisk,” and “terrorize.”
+There’s also, I suggest, a dignity gap, where those in power are allowed to slap those without power but those without power are not allowed to slap back.
+If “slap” is too shocking a word, substitute “insult,” “humiliate,” “unfairly deny,” “spit on,” “stop and frisk,” and “terrorize.”

 Not that I’m encouraging that the offended spit back – obviously there shouldn’t be any spitting or humiliating of any kind.
 Humiliation is a form of bloodshed, if you think about it; it’s obviously hurtful, and life’s too short to make a practice of spilling others’ blood.
 It might rub off on you.

 Such a scene allowed shame to emerge in the demeanor of those who recognized their culpability.
-It set a stage for change.
+One could see it on TV.
+That scene set a stage for change.

 We saw leading elected officials at all levels saying things never-before-said.
 We saw them taking down provocative symbols of their dark power in gestures of conciliation.
 We saw them act with, dare I say, a measure of dignity of their own.